LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-dashboard-messaging.md

 There are five available panels in this dashboard: Brand, LoB, Campaign, Engagement and entry point.

-FUNNEL DATA - Common to All Panels
+FUNNEL DATA - Common to all panels

 * SESSIONS (only at Brand Level)
 * PROSPECTS